‘Territory’: ‘Yellowstone’ by Way of ‘Succession’ Down Under

 A real estate baron with no interest in cattle is Sandra Kirby (Sara Wiseman), who plans on using arcane legal loopholes to acquire vast swaths of the Lawson estate for hidden, nefarious reasons.
 Sandra has a slight advantage over Campbell because her son Lachie (Joe Klocek) has romantic designs on Susie.

-Useless Non-Factor
+Useless Nonfactor

-The wild card in this mix is a group of Aboriginal natives represented by Nolan Brannock (Clarence Ryan), who feels (with some degree of legitimacy) all of the land occupied by the Lawsons is rightfully theirs.
-Too much petty internal squabbling within the clan members eventually renders them a nonfactor in the bigger picture of the series.
+The wild card in this mix is a group of Aboriginal natives represented by Nolan Brannock (Clarence Ryan), who feels (with some degree of legitimacy) that all of the land occupied by the Lawsons is rightfully theirs.
+Too much petty internal squabbling among the clan members eventually renders them a nonfactor in the bigger picture of the series.

 Emily Lawson (Anna Torv), in "Territory."
 (Netflix)